Your bookmarks, current everywhere.

 Useful sync.
 Less data exhaust.

-Relay is intentionally boring about data collection: no email identity, no analytics SDK, no tracking profile, and no plaintext bookmark library on the server.
+Relay is intentionally disciplined about data collection: no email identity, no analytics SDK, no tracking profile, and no plaintext bookmark library on the server.

 It derives the local encryption key.
 Relay cannot reset it, because Relay does not have it.